elotl/kip/docs/annotations.md

 ```

 **pod.elotl.co/security-groups**

 Use the `security-groups` annotation to set one or more security groups on the cloud instance the pod is running on.
 If multiple security groups are specified, they should be separated by a comma.
-Each cloud instance started by kip cell has one security group assigned to it by the kip controller.
+Each cloud instance started by Kip cell has one security group assigned to it by the Kip controller.
 In most AWS accounts, instances are limited to 5 security groups.
 In those setups, that would leave room for 4 more security groups to be assigned to the cloud instance.

 ```yaml
 annotations: